COLUSA COUNTY RECOVERY

 My name is Jeff.
 This year I turned 29 and I'm blessed to celebrate nine years free off Meth!
 I’m so glad my grandma lived to see the drastic change I made into becoming the man I am today.
 I have a fantastic career, I’m contemplating BUYING my first house, and I couldn’t be happier with the direction my life is headed!

-We are dedicated to empowering individuals to reclaim their lives from addiction.
+Colusa County Recovery is pleased to bring our signature peer group 'RECOVERY ROCKS' to the Thryve Day Center in Colusa.
 We foster a culture of support, growth, and well-being, where every person is valued, every journey is honored, and every step towards recovery is celebrated.

 Describes the NA program, and how it works.
 It includes the NA Twelve Steps and Twelve Traditions, as well as many personal stories of men and women who have found freedom from addiction through Narcotics Anonymous.